Michael Rockefeller

-Michael Clark Rockefeller (May 18, 1938; disappeared November 19, 1961) was an explorer and member of the Rockefeller family.
+Michael Clark Rockefeller (May 18, 1938; disappeared November 19, 1961) was an American anthropologist and art collector and member of the Rockefeller family.
 He was a son of New York Governor and later U.S. Vice President Nelson Rockefeller, a grandson of American financier John D. Rockefeller Jr., and a great-grandson of Standard Oil co-founder John D. Rockefeller Sr.

-Rockefeller disappeared during an expedition in the Asmat region of southwestern Dutch New Guinea, which is now a part of the Indonesian province of South Papua.
-In 2014, Carl Hoffman published a book that included details from the official inquest into the disappearance, in which villagers and tribal elders admitted to Rockefeller being killed and eaten after swimming to shore in 1961.
-Rockefeller's twin sister wrote in a memoir published in 2012 that she believes her brother drowned.
+In 1961, Rockefeller disappeared during an expedition in the Asmat region of southwestern Dutch New Guinea, which is now a part of the Indonesian province of South Papua, with conflicting views of his fate.
+Rockefeller's twin sister, Mary Rockefeller Morgan, wrote in a 2012 memoir that she believes her brother drowned.
+In 2014, Carl Hoffman published a book that included details from the official inquest into the disappearance, in which villagers and tribal elders stated that Rockefeller had been killed and eaten, after swimming to shore in 1961.
 No remains of Rockefeller or physical proof of his death have been discovered.

 Early life

 Michael Rockefeller was born on May 18, 1938, the fifth and last child of Nelson and Mary Todhunter Rockefeller.
 He was the third son of seven children fathered by Nelson, and he had a twin sister named Mary.
 Rockefeller attended the Buckley School in New York City and graduated from the Phillips Exeter Academy in New Hampshire, where he was a student senator and exceptional varsity wrestler.
 He then graduated cum laude from Harvard University with an A.B. in history and economics.
 He also served for six months in 1960 as a private in the United States Army.

 Following his military service, Rockefeller went on an expedition for Harvard's Peabody Museum of Archaeology and Ethnology to study the Dani tribe of western Dutch New Guinea.
 The expedition filmed Dead Birds, an ethnographic documentary film produced by Robert Gardner, for which Rockefeller was the sound recordist.

 Rockefeller and a friend briefly left the Peabody expedition to study the Asmat tribe of southern Dutch New Guinea.
 After the expedition ended, Rockefeller returned to New Guinea to study the Asmat and collect their distinctive woodwork art.

 "It's the desire to do something adventurous," he explained, "at a time when frontiers, in the real sense of the word, are disappearing."

 Rockefeller spent his time in New Guinea actively engaged with the culture and the art while recording ethnographic data.
 In one of his letters back home, he wrote:

 I am having a thoroughly exhausting but most exciting time here ...
 The Asmat is like a huge puzzle with the variations in ceremony and art style forming the pieces.
 My trips are enabling me to comprehend (if only in a superficial, rudimentary manner) the nature of this puzzle ...